nguyenminh-phuc/TruyCapSteam/README.en.md

 ![Example](docs/example.png)

-**TruyCapSteam** is an application that can help you access certain websites like [Steam](https://store.steampowered.com/) and [BBC](https://www.bbc.co.uk/), which are blocked by some Internet Service Providers (ISPs) in Vietnam.
+**TruyCapSteam** is an application that can help you access certain websites like [Steam](https://store.steampowered.com/) and [BBC](https://www.bbc.co.uk/), which are blocked by some Internet Service Providers (ISPs) in Vietnam. *([Confirmed](https://www.reddit.com/r/VietNam/comments/1fkgnbi/truycapsteam_simple_app_to_get_around_isp_blocks/lnvp28p/) to work on FPT and Vinaphone networks)*

 ## How to Use

 1. **Configure DNS over HTTPS (DoH)**: Before using the app, you need to set up DoH to ensure that domain names are resolved without being blocked.
-Check out the [detailed setup guide](#configure-dns-over-https-doh) below.
+Check out the [detailed setup guide](#configure-dns-over-https-doh) below. *Note:* the Steam app might use DNSv6 to resolve domain names, so you also need to configure DNSv6 in your Windows settings.
 2. **Download the app**: Download TruyCapSteam from the [**Release page**](https://github.com/nguyenminh-phuc/TruyCapSteam/releases), then extract the files to a directory.
 3. **Run the app**: Start the application with **Admin** rights, then try accessing https://store.steampowered.com/ to test if the connection works.